jeremyreeder/thesafehouse.info/publications.md

 - _[Geometry of Safecracking][geometry]_, 2014.

 # Software
-- [GridScout™][gridscout] — a map-search tool for community-defense planners,
-  bridging the gap between paper maps and Internet hotness.
+- [GridScout Map™][gridscout] — a map-search tool for community defense planners, bridging the gap between paper maps and Internet hotness.
 2018.

 - [CS2][saber-source] — an implementation in C of Arnold Reinhold's [CipherSaber™][saber-home] series of encryption algorithms.
 2009.